 Some water is simply too difficult to sight fish.
 Just ignore it, and concentrate on the water which you can see.

 See without being seen.

 First, You must see the trout without being seen first.
 It is easy to rush over to the prime spot and stare into the water from a few feet away.
-Chances are you will see trout, but unless you are fishing for innocent stockies chances are you will see them darting away to cover.
+Chances are you will see trout, but most will be darting away to cover.

-When approaching the shoreline keep a low profile, move slowly.
+When approaching the shoreline keep a low profile, and move slowly.
 It is all about stealth, imagine you are a cat stalking a bird.
-Make yourself invisible to your prey, take care to wear clothing that blends into the surroundings.
-No strong contrasts.
+Make yourself invisible to your prey, and take care to wear clothing that blends into the surroundings.
+Avoid strong contrasting colors.

 The next point is quite a contradiction.
 To see trout, you want to stand tall, the height makes it possible to stare deeply into the water.
 Standing tall also makes you much more visible to any fish.
 So to avoid detection it is best to keep a low profile.
 I have seen anglers almost commando crawl between pools.
 While this is a bit excessive, it can be worth doing to peer over the side of a high cliff to look directly into the pool below.

 I like to use the environment around me.
 If there are boulders or scrubby vegetation I will stand behind them, use them to break up the figure of my body.